 Please bring the following documents to your check in session:

 - Any outstanding official test scores or academic documents, as listed on your acceptance letter.

 - Visa + Entry Stamp (Received at the port of entry)

 - I-20 or DS2019 (For transfer students: please bring all previous I-20s or DS2019s)

 - Local U.S. address & Local Phone Number (Tip: Write this in a notebook or on your phone in advance so that you have it available when filling out important forms)

 You will need to fill out a U.S. address form.
 Make sure you know the complete address (including street number, street name, apartment number, city, state and postal code) if you live off campus.
 In addition, you must provide emergency contact information in your home country (first, last name of a person to contact in case of an emergency, street address, city, state, country, postal code, telephone number, email address).
 Here is an example local US address for correct formatting: 222 Happy Lane, Apt 1B, Bridgeport, CT 06604 (You may also view an example address here.)

-We would like for you to be comfortable while at the University of Bridgeport – your new home away from home.
-The following is list of items that international students frequently forget when packing for their arrival to campus:
+We would like for you to be comfortable while at University of Bridgeport — your new home away from home.
+The following is a list of items that international students frequently forget when packing for their arrival to campus: